photonstorm/lazer/worklog.md

 ### 20th February 2016

-It's been a while seeing as Phaser has gotten all of my attention.
+It's been a while seeing as Phaser has gotten all of my attention recently.
 Glad to be back though.
+I needed something small to kick me off, so I coded up a Starfield2D class in the new Fx category.
+I'm very pleased with the end result actually - it's nicely optimized, has star interpolation and lets you handle the rendering however you want.

+Updated Starfield to include a padding value, which makes things a lot smoother if you're using image based stars that you don't want to 'clip' off the edge.
+Created a few tests to accompany it.
+Also tidied up some properties.

 ### 27th January 2016